Is Love Weakness? The Upside-Down Power of Love in ‘Wild Reverence’

 She was at her most powerful when she embraced the weakness it required.

 Love is paradoxical like that.
 It’s what Jesus called “the kingdom of God”—it’s an upside-down way of life that doesn’t look anything like the corporate, over-sexualized world of mass entertainment, business, and politics.
-It’s the opposite of North American ‘tough’ masculinity.
-It is gentle, but not weak at all, as it cuts through the facade of what we think power is, redefining it at its foundation.
+In a culture that prizes domination, control, and ‘toughness,’ love is often dismissed as weakness.
+Jesus models a gentle yet unbreakable love that cuts through the facade of what we think power is, that is, power, greed, and self-interest, and redefines it at its foundation.

 What Wild Reverence Gets Right

 She learns that loving humans is not a weakness; it is where life happens.
 She is a Christ-like figure who offers herself self-sacrificially, taking wounds upon her body, so that others may live.
-She walks in the realm of death, offering new life.
+She walks in the realm of death, offering new life, not in a sensationalist or sentimental way, but with authenticity and integrity to her calling and gifts.

 In a strange way, I felt as if I were preparing myself to be sacrificed upon an altar.

-While Wild Reverence is not explicitly a Christian novel (though Ross credits her Heavenly Father in the acknowledgments and she openly talks about her faith in Jesus), it is built upon deeply Christian themes of self-sacrificial love and the upside-down kingdom of God.
+Even though Wild Reverence is not explicitly a Christian novel (though Ross credits her Heavenly Father in the acknowledgments and she openly talks about her faith in Jesus), it is built upon deeply Christian themes of self-sacrificial love and the upside-down kingdom of God, and these themes feel organically embedded in Matilda’s story.

 Final Reflections